The underlying irony of modern communication technology is that it often fails when it’s needed most: during disasters.

 The principal benefit of two-way radios is that they can technically send and receive short-range audio without cellular towers.
 However, that range can be exponentially increased with repeaters.
 Many jurisdictions also require public safety distributed antenna systems (DAS) in large commercial and residential buildings to ensure that first responders have signal coverage on the premises – and adequate backup battery power is typically a requirement for these systems.
 The point is, infrastructure for two-way communication is highly durable and resilient to downtime by design.

 The handheld devices themselves are also highly rugged, have push-to-talk capabilities and boast significantly superior battery life to digital endpoints.
 Many two-way radios also enable texting.
+These are all important feature to have available when looking for emergency two way radio communication needs.

 Cellular networks are incredibly useful and come in handy in many emergency situations.
 But the utility of two-way radio should not be undermined in what is rapidly becoming a cellular-first world.
 This is especially true in light of 5G’s development.
 While the eventual network promises lightning-fast download speeds, it does so at the cost of diminished range, and something as simple as a rainstorm can cause a signal to suffer.